 Capital is comprised of the Company's shareholders' equity and any debt it may issue.
-As at March 31, 2021, the Company's shareholders' equity was \$201,137 (December 31, 2020 - \$613,955 deficit).
+As at March 31, 2022, the Company's shareholders' equity was \$97,122 (December 31, 2021 - \$124,465).
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support its operations and business development.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.